AsherJingkongChen/auto-media-type/README.md

 ## What is it for?

-With `auto-media-type`, you can complete the missing media type on any `File` instance.
+With `auto-media-type`, you can complete the missing media type for any data.
 It works in modern JavaScript runtimes.
 Thanks for all great polyfill and bundler contributors.

 We've provided a simple API for you.
 You can obtain `auto-media-type` from NPM.
 Please see the section [`How to Obtain`](#how-to-obtain).